aurbac/workshop-aws-core-services/tutorials/getting-started-with-linux-on-amazon-ec2.md

 # Getting Started with Linux on Amazon EC2

-This lab will walk you through launching, configuring, and customizing an EC2 web server using the AWS Management Console.

 ## 1. Create a new Key Pair

-In this lab, you will need to create an EC2 instance using an SSH keypair.
-The following steps outline creating a unique SSH keypair for you to use in this lab.
+You will need to create an EC2 instance using an SSH keypair.
+The following steps outline creating a unique SSH keypair for you to use.

 1.1\.
 Sign into the AWS Management Console and open the Amazon EC2 console at https://console.aws.amazon.com/ec2.